 Do I need to take a tour or should I just rent a car and drive myself?

 You can absolutely drive yourself: if the sky is clear and the northern lights are out, you should be able to see them.
 However, a tour has the following benefits over a car:

 - Most tours come with a free do-over if you don’t see anything, but if you rent a car you don’t get to go again for free.

 - The guide literally makes a living finding the lights, every night, so they know where to go, and the company loses money if they don’t find them.
 So, we have no statistics to back it up, but we’re pretty sure they have a better chance to see them.

 - You get to let someone else worry about driving the car in the dark, and you can focus on looking out for the lights and figuring out your camera.

 - It’s a great chance to make new friends on your tour.

 How do I know what night will be a good one?

-Keep your eye on the online aurora forecast.
-The white patches represent “clear sky” and the dark green means “cloudy.”
+You check the designated aurora forecast.
+Yes, that’s a real thing.
+The white patches represent “clear sky”, and the dark green means “cloudy.”
 Then the activity level is on the right, but that’s less certain in our experience.
 Basically, if the sky is clear, you have a chance to see them.
-We have a complete guide on how to read the aurora forecast, so you should be fine.

-To a certain extent, you never know if they are going to show.
-If it’s your last night, you should always take the chance.
-If you’re taking a tour, you should go out at the earliest possibility, since then you have more opportunities to go again if you don’t see them.
+To a certain extent, you never know.
+If it’s your last night, you should always take the chance, and if you’re taking a tour, you should go out at the earliest possibility, since then you have more opportunities to go again if you don’t see them.